 Learning Disability Liaison Nurses

-The Learning Disability Liaison Nurse Service works with people 16 years or over with learning disabilities who have support from a Community Learning Disabilities Team.
+The Learning Disability Liaison Nurse Service are employed by Sirona Care & Health and work with people with learning disabilities who have support from any Community Learning Disabilities Team and are 16 years old or over.

 If you (or someone you care for) are coming to hospital, for any reason, let us know and we can help and support you.